BurlingtonCodeAcademy/webdev-prework/hello_javascript.md

 ### JavaScript Frameworks are Growing

-Along with the number of jobs available to developers growing year-over-year, the tools available have also continued to keep pace with the breadth of uses for JavaScript.
+Along with the number of jobs available to developers growing year-after-year, the tools available have also continued to keep pace with the breadth of uses for JavaScript.
 Among the most popular frameworks available today, [Node.js, Angular, and React sit in the top three places among all languages](https://insights.stackoverflow.com/survey/2018/#technology) according to the Stack Overflow developer survey.
-In 2019 the State of JS survey found that in 2019 there were six widely used frameworks for just front-end JavaScript and that react, the framework taught in our boot camp, 71% of respondents have used React and would use it again.
+In 2019 the State of JS survey found that in 2019 there were six widely used frameworks for just front-end JavaScript and that React, the framework taught in our boot camp, 71% of respondents have used React and would use it again.

 ![](https://miro.medium.com/max/1400/0*7jbtUx39ehZHpiG4)